-Hallie loves…. learning the lay of a city by jogging it, a well-timed response of dry humor, obsessing over song lyrics, sitting in a hot tub outside when it’s snowing, colored markers, maps that fold out, the sound of distant trains in the middle of the night, the spine of a favorite book, squat jumps & skater hops & high knee freezes & mountain climbers, privacy, metaphors, reading by a crackling wood fireplace, word games with timers, dark love stories, cherry trees blooming in the spring, a memorable final line to a book or poem or essay, neighborhoods where all the houses look different, inside jokes that last for decades, World Cup, the Olympics, the view from a plane or rooftop deck or Ferris wheel, handwritten letters, rubberized tracks, people-watching behind dark sunglasses, a long breath held underwater, walking after dark, really tall hedges, a killer bridge that makes the entire song, unbridled laughter, and being with loved ones.
+Hallie loves…. learning the lay of a city by jogging it, a well-timed response of dry humor, obsessing over song lyrics, sitting in a hot tub outside when it’s snowing, colored markers, maps that fold out, the sound of distant trains in the middle of the night, the spine of a favorite book, squat jumps & skater hops & high knee freezes & mountain climbers, privacy, metaphors, reading by a crackling wood fireplace, word games with timers, dark love stories, cherry trees blooming in the spring, a memorable final line to a book or poem or essay, neighborhoods where all the houses look different, inside jokes that last for decades, World Cup, the Olympics, the view from a plane or rooftop deck or Ferris wheel, handwritten letters, rubberized tracks, people-watching behind dark sunglasses, a long breath held underwater, walking after dark, really tall hedges, a killer bridge that makes the entire song, bicycling the waterfront, jigsaw puzzles, and being with loved ones.